GENESIS 13-15: THE CONTEXT

 “And he believed the Yahweh” (v.
 6a).
 This is a key moment in the text—in the Bible—in human history.
 Abram decides to trust the promise rather than the evidence.
 God has been faithful to him in many ways, so he believes that God will be faithful to him in this way as well.

-In the Old Testament, righteousness (sedaqah) is doing God’s will––something most often achieved by compliance with Jewish law.
+In the Old Testament, righteousness (sedaqa) is something most often achieved by compliance with Jewish law.
 However, God has not yet transmitted the law to Moses, so there is no law for Abram to observe.
-Nevertheless, in believing God’s promise, Abram has done God’s will.
+Yahweh is reckoning Abram as righteous, even though there are not yet any standards by which Abram’s conduct could be judged as righteous.

 The New Testament spells out the implications of Abram’s belief: